-The argument is simmering against the backdrop of negotiations under way within the Organisation for Economic Cooperation and Development (OECD) to hammer out a new aircraft sector understanding agreement that covers terms and conditions for export credit agencies in Brazil, Canada, the European Union and the USA.
+The arguments are against the backdrop of the Organisation for Economic Cooperation and Development (OECD) currently negotiating a new aircraft sector understanding agreement that covers terms and conditions for export credit agencies in the US, EU, Brazil and Canada.

-Carriers united under the banner of the Air Transport Association of America have outlined their concerns in letters to several members of the US Congress and Obama administration officials including Secretary of State Hillary Clinton, Treasury Secretary Timothy Geithner, Ex-Im Bank chairman Fred Hochberg and Commerce Secretary Gary Locke.
+Several weeks ago carriers united under the Air Transport Association of America (ATA) sent letters to several members of the US Congress and members of the Obama administration including Secretary of State Hillary Clinton, Treasury Secretary Timothy Geithner, ExIm Bank chairman Fred Hochberg and Commerce Secretary Gary Locke outlining their concerns about ExIm support.

-Noting that the United Arab Emirates has the 17th largest per capita GDP in the world, ATA stresses that export credit agency support "should be available only to airlines in the poorest countries for which market financing is demonstrably foreclosed as a result of either political or credit risk".
+ATA is pushing for rules to curb all export credit agency support to the greatest extent possible.
+"ECA support should be available only to airlines in the poorest countries for which market financing is demonstrably foreclosed as a result of either political or credit risk and a careful assessment has been made regarding the expected deployment of those aircraft into the market."

-The airframer adds that in 2009, 2,381 small businesses provided it with products and services valued at roughly $1.5 billion.
+Countering ATA's arguments, Boeing highlights that in 2009 2,381 small businesses provided products and services to Boeing Commercial Airplanes valued at roughly $1.5 billion.